influxdata/ifql/SPEC.md

 Sorts orders the records within each table.
 One output table is produced for each input table.
-The output tables have the same partition key and columns as their corresponding input tables.
+The output tables will have the same schema as their corresponding input tables.

 Sort has the following properties: